c4pt000/DigitalPay-wallet-for-dogecoin-network/doc/build-osx.md

 Running
 -------

-Dogecoin Core is now available at `./src/dogecoind`
+DigitalPay is now available at `./src/dogecoind`

 Before running, it's recommended you create an RPC configuration file.